Sixth generation of video game consoles

 Bit ratings (i.e. "64-bit" or "32-bit" for the previous generation) for most consoles largely fell by the wayside during this era, with the notable exceptions being promotions for the Dreamcast and PS2 that advertised "128-bit graphics" at the start of the generation.
 The number of "bits" cited in this way in console names refers to the CPU word size, and had been used by hardware marketing departments as a "show of power" for many years.
 However, there is little to be gained from increasing the word size much beyond 32 or 64 bits because, once this level is reached, performance depends on more varied factors, such as processor clock speed, bandwidth, and memory size.

-The sixth generation of handhelds began with the release of the Bandai's WonderSwan, launched in Japan in 1999.
+The sixth generation of handhelds began with the release of Bandai's WonderSwan, launched in Japan in 1999.
 Nintendo maintained its dominant share of the handheld market with the release in 2001 of the Game Boy Advance, which featured many upgrades and new features over the Game Boy.
 The Game Boy Advance was discontinued in early 2010.
 The next generation of handheld consoles began in November 2004, with the North American introduction of the Nintendo DS.

 The last official Dreamcast games were released in 2002 (North America and Europe) and 2007 (Japan).
 The last GameCube games were released in 2006 (Japan) and 2007 (North America and Europe).
-The last Xbox games were released in 2007 (Japan) and 2008 (Europe and North America).
-Pro Evolution Soccer 2014 was the last game for the PlayStation 2 (in Europe), which was released in November 2013.
-The last PS2 game, Final Fantasy XI: Rhapsodies of Vana'diel, was released in May 2015, marking the end of this generation.
+The last Xbox games were released in 2006 (Japan), 2007 (Europe) and 2008 (North America).
+The last PlayStation 2 games were released in 2013; The last game released in Japan was Final Fantasy XI: Seekers of Adoulin in March, the last game released in North America was FIFA 14 in September, and last game released in Europe was Pro Evolution Soccer 2014 in November, marking the end of this generation.